Panashe-DevOps/AWSCloudMissions/README.md

 # AWSCloudMissions

-This is a repo of cloud practicals and learning project collected over time.
+This is a repo of cloud practicals and learning project collected over time Currently housing the *AWSPythonLabs from a cloud guru*